-First love.
-Passionate love.
-The ultimate feeling if there is one.
+First love—passionate love—is the ultimate feeling, if there is one.
 Blue Is The Warmest Color is a story about the intense and life-defining experience of a first love.
-It’s a beautiful, highly sensual film.
-Directed by Abdellatif Kechiche, it was the winner of the Palme d’or in Cannes in 2013.
+It’s a beautiful, highly sensual film directed by Abdellatif Kechiche.
+In 2013, it won the Palme d’or at Cannes.

-After realizing that she is not really in love wit the boy she’s dating, Adèle goes through a difficult crisis.
+After realizing she is not in love with the boy she’s dating, Adèle goes through a difficult crisis.
 She is confused about her feelings of attraction to another girl.
 Her confusion crystallizes into curiosity when she passes by a mysterious girl on the street.
 Later, on an outing with one of her friends, Adèle wanders into a bar.
 There she meets Emma, the beautiful girl she had seen on the street.
-Emma’s beauty and intelligence overwhelms Adèle.
+Emma’s beauty and intelligence overwhelm Adèle.
 The close-up, up to this point focused on Adèle, becomes her gaze, as now we see Emma through her eyes.

 A lover’s gaze…

-It’s a true meeting of opposing temperaments: Adèle is sensual and earthy while Emma is cool and highly intellectual.
+It’s an actual meeting of opposing temperaments: Adèle is sensual and earthy, while Emma is cool and highly intellectual.
 But Emma, as played by Léa Seydoux, is also warm and nurturing, an irresistible combination for Adèle.
-The result of this meeting, as when they kiss and make love for the first time, is explosive.
-This is the subject matter of the film: the euphoria of love and its effects on the senses.
+The result of this meeting is explosive when they kiss and make love for the first time.
+This is the film’s subject matter: the euphoria of love and its effects on the senses.
 But it’s not just the love scenes that convey this: it’s scenes of long conversations to the sound of birds chirping in a park, a street march where couples dance and kiss to the sound of house music, a party where we see long conversations about art and philosophy in between huge plates of pasta.
 It’s beautiful, intense and immersive.

-Immersive also are the movie’s much talked-about explicit, long sex scenes.
+Immersive also are the movie’s much-talked-about explicit, long sex scenes.
 Their power is undeniable, but to reduce this movie to those scenes does no justice to Emma and Adèle’s story.
 However, to dismiss them would also be unfair.
-They are indeed beautiful, their purpose to show passion, desire, and fulfillment of this desire in a most idealized way.
-Still, siting through a particular long one I could’t help but think of the controversy surrounding the film and the demands Kechiche placed on Séydoux and Exarchopoulos while shooting it (after the film came out, both actresses talked, not always in a positive way, about his excessive demands).
+They are indeed beautiful, and their purpose is to show passion, desire, and fulfillment of this desire in the most idealized way.
+Still, sitting through a particularly long one, I couldn’t help but think of the controversy surrounding the film and the demands Kechiche placed on Séydoux and Exarchopoulos while shooting it (after the film came out, both actresses talked, not always in a positive way, about his excessive demands).

-I guess the length of these scenes simply matches the level of detail we encounter in every other aspect of Adèle and Emma’s story.
-It also serves to emphasize the fact that their relationship is based more in a meeting of the bodies than in a meeting of ideas: the intellectual Emma sees art and the pursue of artistic expression as the highest of ambitions, while Adèle’s uncomplicated and practical approach to life leads her to a career as a pre-school teacher.
+I guess the length of these scenes matches the level of detail we encounter in every other aspect of Adèle and Emma’s story.
+It also emphasizes that their relationship is based more on a meeting of the bodies than on a meeting of ideas: the intellectual Emma sees art and the pursuit of artistic expression as the highest of ambitions.
+At the same time, Adèle’s uncomplicated and practical approach to life leads her to a career as a preschool teacher.
 For Emma–we can see it in her eyes–this choice is unambitious and safe.
-This divide ultimately manifests itself in how they see their relationship: Emma holds it in a intellectual, still realistic, but also idealized place, while Adèle continues to base it on her intense fascination and physical need for Emma.
-In fact Adèle, despite going through a defining, very adult sexual relationship, never seems to age: she remains a child, open-mouthed and hungry which weakens the story in the end.
+This divide ultimately manifests itself in how they see their relationship: Emma holds it in an intellectual, still realistic, but also idealized place, while Adèle continues to base it on her intense fascination and physical need for Emma.
+In fact, Adèle, despite going through an adult sexual relationship, never seems to age: she remains a child, open-mouthed and hungry, which weakens the story in the end.

 Bello, Nene.
 Lo lograste!
 Un abrazo.